yceruto/django-ajax/README.rst

     <a href="/hello-world/" class="btn btn-primary" data-ajax="true" data-success="success">Show Alert</a>

-When the success is a function:
+Where the success is a function:

 .. code:: html